 Finally, it’s also about attitude and at CCMH.
 Our faculty are committed, caring and compassionate lifelong learners eager to share their knowledge and skills with our students.

-Campus Director, Director of Education & Student Services
+Acting Director of Education

 Susy Goldstein, B. Ed, MBA